ElektroStudios/Splitty-file-splitter-focused-to-optical-media-storage/README.md

 winforms
  -->

-# Splitty - Directory splitter focused to optical media storage formats.
+# Splitty - A directory splitter focused to optical media formats.

-### Splitty is a program to split the contents of a directory into multiple directories according to a specified (disc) size.
+### Splitty is a program to split the contents of a directory into multiple directories according to a specified optical media storage size, or a custom size.

 ------------------